What are stretch marks?

 Who gets stretch marks?

 Stretch marks are very common, affecting 70% of adolescent girls and 40% of boys.
-They occur in certain areas of the body where skin is subjected to continuous and progressive stretching.
+They occur in certain areas of the body where the skin is subjected to continuous and progressive stretching.
 These include:

 - Abdomen and breast in pregnant women